GGC-DSA/SatisfeedSchoolsDSA/README.md

 1. Poster was presented at Georgia Gwinnett College's Student Talent and Research Showcase (STARS) 4/17/2025
 2. Dashboard demo was given at Georgia Gwinnett College's CREATE Symposium 4/24/2025
 3. Expanded Dashboard demo was given at Georgia Gwinnett College's CREATE Symposium 11/21/2025
+4. Poster was presented at GGC's STARS event for the 2nd time at 4/24/26

 ---